palday/JellyMe4.jl/README.md

 This is alpha software.
 It has some functionality that should work well for common use cases and even a testsuite, but this testsuite depends on two different software environments (R and Julia) and can afoul of all sorts of nasty version interactions.
 The testuite only tests against a single version of R and the current version of lme4.
 In other words, even for the parts that do work for me, they may not work for you.

 Parts of the API aren't as nice as I would like them to be (especially in the Julia to R direction) and may change if I figure out something nicer.
+This package generally follows the Julia community standard [SemVer](https://semver.org/).
+As this package has not yet hit 1.0, we follow these general conventions:
+  - Non-exported functions may change or disappear even with a patch release.
+Exported functions should otherwise only increase in functionality between patch versions; supporting additional syntax is not considered a breaking change.
+In other words, errors and exceptions disappearing as more conversions are supported is not breaking.
+Small improvements will be accompanied by a patch version bump.
+  - Large improvements and potentially breaking changes will be accompanied by a minor version bump.

 Only a subset of all the options available in `MixedModels` and `lme4` are supported.
 Unsupported things should break in an obvious way, but here's a list of things that are more commonly used but may break non obviously:
 - ~~**custom contrast coding**.
 If you really need this and you know what you're doing, then you can set up your own numeric variables representing appropriate contrasts, as numeric variables survive the transition without difficulty.~~ This should work if you're not doing anything weird with your interaction terms.